yiqi-liu/yiqi-liu.github.io/_pages/other.md

 I minored in studio art back in college, and was interested in music and visual arts from the Romantic era to the early 20th century.
 Here are some paintings I did during undergrad.

 {% include gallery id="gallery" layout="half" caption="" %}

+(Sadly, I barely have time to paint or practice piano after grad school started...😅